Orkney Magic: Beautiful Binscarth Woods

 Binscarth Woods pathway through the bluebells ©Lifejourney4two

-A bluebell wood had definitely not come up on my Things to do in Orkney research.
+A bluebell wood had definitely not come up on my Things to do in spring in Orkney research.

-Bemused, I found a small paragraph inside, with a map as to where I could find such a place in Orkney.
+Bemused, I found a small paragraph inside, with a map showing where I could find such a place in Orkney.
 It seemed Orkney was not treeless after all.

 I had never seen a bluebell wood, and it still sat patiently on my bucket list.
-It had not crossed my mind for one second that I might find one on a remote island in the far north of Scotland.
+And, it hadn’t crossed my mind for one second that I might find one on a remote island in the far north of Scotland.

 But find one I did.